MartinKondor/supertokens-boilerplate/PLAN.md

-* Set phone number verification with Twilio
+* Sign-up with /api/auth/signup
-* Database connection
+* Create a user in the database with signup